ICBC applies to regulator for two-year rate freeze on basic auto insurance

 VANCOUVER — Premier David Eby says the provincial auto insurer is applying for a two-year rate freeze on basic auto insurance to help alleviate some of the high cost-of-living pressures on British Columbians.

-He says if the application by the Insurance Corporation of B.C. is approved by the provincial utilities commission, it will mark five years with no increases for the basic rates.
+If the application by the Insurance Corporation of B.C. is approved by the provincial utilities commission, Eby said it will mark five years with no increases for the basic rates.

+“This will help keep insurance affordable for British Columbians at a time when people are facing significant cost pressures,” Eby told a news conference Monday.

+In support of the application, the government is directing the B.C.
+Utilities Commission to ensure ICBC builds sufficient capital reserves, it said in a statement.

-ICBC president Nicolas Jimenez told the news conference that while the corporation’s investment portfolio has seen recent declines, the core of the business is doing well and the rates reflect anticipated future performance.
+ICBC president Nicolas Jimenez told the news conference that despite recent declines in investment values, the core of the business is doing well and the rates reflect anticipated future performance.

-In support of the application, the government also says in a statement it’s directing the B.C.
-Utilities Commission to ensure ICBC builds sufficient capital reserves.

 “When we’re projecting rates, we’re looking forward not back,” Jimenez said.